Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 - Give to a local nonprofit or charity.
 According to the Seattle Good Business Network, small businesses donate 250% more than larger businesses to non-profits and community causes.

-- Pay employees more or be able to afford offering benefits or better benefits or employee perks
+- Pay employees more or be able to afford to offer benefits/better benefits or employee perks.

 Some chambers worry that when they instruct shoppers to “buy small” they are alienating larger businesses.
 That is likely not true.
 After all, there are 28.8 million small businesses in the country and they account for 99.7% of all business in the US.

 Plus, there is a difference between shopping small and shopping local.

 Shop local suggests people should support local businesses that started and operate within your city or area.
 These are mom-and-pop businesses.

 Shop small, on the other hand, has a much more encompassing reach with a small business defined by the SBA as any business employing less than 500 people with revenue under $7.5 million.
 Small Business Saturday as launched by American Express is likely using this definition (Small Business Saturday is a registered trademark of American Express).

 Chambers that don’t want to alienate some members may advance the shop small cause, instead of shop local, although the marketing campaigns are often considered the same.

 $10 is Enough For Small Business Saturday or Small Business Season

 As we run shop local campaigns, we often pitch the idea that any amount helps.
 Customers may wonder if that is true.
 Can ten dollars spent at a local store really have that large of an impact on the community?
 What’s the difference between buying something on Amazon or a big box store, rather than a local one?